An extension of the Moran process using type-specific connection graphs

-\begin{claim} $f_{G_R, G_M}^{S}(r) = 1 - f_{G_M, G_R}^{V \setminus S}(\frac{1}{r})$ . \end{claim} \begin{proof} The probability of fixation for a mutant set $S$ and mutant graph $G_M$ is the same as the probability of extinction of the resident set $V \setminus S$, i.e. one minus the probability of the set $V \setminus S$ conquering the graph.
+\begin{claim} For any $r > 0$, and any pair $G_R$, $G_M$ of strongly connected directed graphs, $f^{S}(G_R, G_M ; r) = 1 - f^{V \setminus S}(G_M, G_R ; 1/r)$. \end{claim} \begin{proof} The probability of fixation for a mutant set $S$ and mutant graph $G_M$ is the same as the probability of extinction of the resident set $V \setminus S$, i.e. one minus the probability of the set $V \setminus S$ conquering the graph.
 Thus, if we exchange the labels of residents and mutants, the relative fitness of the new residents is 1 and the relative fitness of the new mutants is $1/r$, the new resident graph is $G_M$, the new mutant graph is $G_R$ and the new mutant set is $V \setminus S$. \end{proof}